 Have you ever heard of the saying ‘a cat has nine lives’?
 Well, picture a cat that walks effortlessly along your neighbours two storey roof and suddenly slip on a loose tile and falls.
-As that cat falls, it will manage to balance itself right side up due, to an unexplained inbuilt automatic twisting reaction, and land on its feet first.
-This suppleness and swiftness allows the cat to escape life threatening situations more often than not.
-Therefore, we come to use this term or metaphor of ‘nine lives’ to describe the amazing luck or good fortune a cat has and how it often without a second thought recovers from such scares to continue living its life.
+As that cat falls, it will manage to balance itself right side up, due to an unexplained inbuilt automatic twisting reaction, and land on its feet first.
+This suppleness and swiftness allows cats to escape life threatening situations more often than not.
+Therefore, we come to use this term or metaphor of ‘nine lives’ to describe the amazing luck or good fortune a cat has and how it often without a care in the world continues on its merry way.

-This quirky little opening brings me to introduce Ernest Hemingway, as a man with nine lives !
-We know that Hemingway was often regarded as America’s foremost literary celebrity, who spent more than 30 years in the spotlight.
-What some people don’t know and others overlook is that what a ‘lucky’ man he really was to live through his 61 larger than life years.
+This quirky little opening brings me to introduce Ernest Hemingway.
+We all know that Hemingway was often regarded as America’s foremost literary celebrity, who spent more than 30 years in the spotlight.
+What some people don’t know and others overlook is that what really a ‘lucky’ man he was to live through his 61 larger than life years.

 Hemingway’s ‘tale of nine lives’ begins in Oak Park, Illinois, where he is born in 1899.
-As an adolescent he rebelled against his mother, by adopting a very masculine facade that was expressed in his lifelong pursuits of physical activity, hunting and fishing.
-He would later catch the writing bug in his high school years and develop his trademark declarative style that we would all come to know.
-Following his schooling, he would work for a short while as a journalist before experiencing his first life changing experience during the Great War.
+As an adolescent he rebelled against his mother by adopting a very masculine facade that was expressed in his lifelong pursuits of physical activity, hunting and fishing.
+He would later of course catch the writing bug in his high school years and develop his trademark declarative style that we would all come to know.
+Following his schooling years, he would work for a short while as a journalist before experiencing his first life changing experience during the Great War.

 Hemingway during this period would continue to write.
 But carelessly he would also continue to pursue excitement and other violent experiences.
 He attended bullfighting, went on safari in East Africa and covered the Spanish Civil War for newspapers.

-When World War II broke out, he found himself in all sorts of bother again, both in London and Europe.
-In London, he would have a 2nd car accident and be hospitalised for concussion.
-While later in Europe, he was caught up in heavy fighting along the western front and for his bravery he would be awarded a Bronze Star.
-His coverage of the frontline soldier and their hardship and triumphs enabled readers around the world to obtain a vivid picture of World War II.
+When World War II broke out, he found himself in all sorts of bother again, both in London and mainland Europe.
+In London, he ended up in hospital with concussion after another car accident, while later in Europe, he was caught up in heavy fighting along the western front and for his bravery he would be awarded a Bronze Star.
+Importantly, his coverage of the frontline soldier and their hardship and triumphs enabled readers around the world to obtain a vivid picture of World War II.
 Hemingway himself, would also suffer from some of these ‘hardships’ being hospitalised in late December 1944 with pneumonia.

 Hemingway’s life and literary output in the post war years began to decline, but one last ‘hurrah’ scored him a nobel prize and pulitzer for literature with his novel’ The Old Man and the Sea’.
 Sadly, this last comeback would see him dogged by a series of health crisis in his last years.